 The Council invests in the vitality of communities in the region.
-We award grants to cities under its Livable Communities program, and to local governments and nonprofit organizations through the Corridors of Opportunity initiative.
+We award grants to communities through our Livable Communities program.

 Livable Communities Program

 The Council awards grants to cities, counties and their development authorities through the Livability Communities program.
 These grants, funded by property taxes and the Council's general fund, help clean up polluted sites for redevelopment, expand affordable housing opportunities and build pedestrian-friendly and transit-oriented developments.